icarusfactor/design/README.md

 # Roundcube Design

 ### Install

 1. Copy design directory to plugins directory: /path/to/roundcube/plugins/

-2. Enable Plugin in the main RoundCube config file. config/config.inc.php
+2. Enable plugin in the main RoundCube config file. config/config.inc.php

-3. In Above file look for $config['plugins'] section and add design to the list.
+3. In above file look for $config['plugins'] section and add design to the list.

 4. Should like like $config['plugins'] = array('plugin1', 'plugin2', 'design');

-5. Log into Roundcube webmail and navigate to Settings to follow next steps.
+5. Log into Roundcube webmail and click Design and navigate to Settings to follow next steps.

 ### Setup:
 1. Under Settings click "Create / Check" to create the template mailbox.